Japan Express (9 days)

 Your passport needs to have at least one blank visa page and six months validity at the end of the tour.

-If you are from Canada, the US, the UK, Australia and New Zealand, you do not need a visa to enter Japan as long as your stay is within 90 days.
+If you are a tourist from Canada, the US, the UK, Australia and New Zealand, you do not need a visa to enter Japan as long as your stay is within 90 days.

 Travel Insurance – When to Buy